-6.2 Protocol
+7.2 Protocol

 The CV32E40P instruction fetch interface does not implement the following optional OBI signals: we, be, wdata, auser, wuser, aid, rready, err, ruser, rid.
 These signals can be thought of as being tied off as specified in the OBI specification.
-The CV32E40P instruction fetch interface can cause up to two outstanding transactions.